Passionate Mexico City foodies are rediscovering and reviving Mexico’s rural culinary delights.

 She opens her computer and reads a letter she wrote to accompany her wedding gift to her daughter.
 It was a collection of recipes Palacio received as a wedding gift from her own mother, which she has been adding to ever since.
 “Putting this gift together has taken us many hours of constant and delicious work.
 Some of us learned and passed on our knowledge as oral history.
 In your hands is the continuation of this tradition.
-Take from us all this succulent heritage.”
-A
+Take from us all this succulent heritage.

-This article appeared in the May/June 2010 issue.
 Photographs by Joaquin Trujillo and Brian Paumier.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips